 They also make great cutting and quilting templates.
 Punch a hole in the corner of each and string all the pieces for a project together for storage.

 In the following video Laura from Sew Very Easy shows demonstrates these and other ways the mats can be used.

 Click here to watch the video at YouTube if it doesn’t play on your device.

 Also consider the following suggestions from viewers:

-Cut mats into shapes for fussing cutting – being see-through means you can center templates on specific motifs.
+Cut mats into shapes for fussy cutting – being see-through means you can center templates on specific motifs.